xinzhouhe/eecs489-a4-spec/README.md

 Finally, make sure you have `venv` installed (it is usually pre-installed on most Python distributions).
 If not, use Google to find out how to install it for your specific OS.

 ### Setting Up the Starter Code
+This section should be completed wherever you are planning on developing, whether locally or on AWS.

-First, download the starter code.
+First, download the starter code by cloning this repository.
 Then, run `setup.sh` to set up the environment.
 This script will create the Protocol Buffers files and create a virtual environment for Python that other scripts will use.

 ### Running the Starter Code